-4. COUNCIL - EXECUTIVE MINISTER AND CONVENTION ORGANIZATIONS LINKAGE POLICIES
+4. COUNCIL - EXECUTIVE MINISTER AND CANADIAN BAPTISTS OF ATLANTIC CANADA (2021) ORGANIZATIONS LINKAGE POLICIES

-4.1 GLOBAL COUNCIL LINKAGE WITH EXECUTIVE MINISTER AND THE CONVENTION ORGANIZATIONS
+4.1 GLOBAL COUNCIL LINKAGE WITH EXECUTIVE MINISTER AND THE CANADIAN BAPTISTS OF ATLANTIC CANADA (2021) ORGANIZATIONS

-The Council's official connections to the day-to-day operations of the Convention of Atlantic Baptist Churches, its staff and Convention Organizations, their achievements and conduct, shall be primarily through the Executive Minister.
+The Council's official connections to the day-to-day operations of the Canadian Baptists of Atlantic Canada (2021) Churches, its staff and Canadian Baptists of Atlantic Canada (2021) Organizations, their achievements and conduct, shall be primarily through the Executive Minister.